Focal Point Enhanced Metal Removal

-The Hybrid-LID BMP is a modular system that combines several types of filtration media to remove pollutants from NPDES stormwater discharges.
+The Focal Point EMR is a modular system that combines several types of filtration media to remove pollutants from NPDES stormwater discharges.
 This system combines technologies to meet stringent water quality standards while also reducing the footprint and cost required for treatment.
-The Hybrid-LID BMP system is comprised of three parts:
+The Focal Point EMR system is comprised of three parts:

 - Gabion Barrier – This prevents larger debris from entering the system’s filter media beds.